youtube/cobalt/src/cobalt/site/docs/reference/starboard/modules/12/speech_synthesis.md

 title: "Starboard Module Reference: speech_synthesis.h"
 ---

-A basic text-to-speech API intended to be used for audio accessibilty.
+A basic text-to-speech API intended to be used for audio accessibility.

 Implementations of this API should audibly play back text to assist users in non-visual navigation of the application.